LIONSGATE UK TAX STRATEGY

 Approach towards HMRC

 Self-assessment for most taxes means that the Group calculates and pays all UK taxes itself based on its application of UK legislation.
-As the Group is a large business, Her Majesty’s Revenue and Customs (“HMRC”) has appointed a Customer Relationship Manager (“CRM”) to coordinate HMRC’s risk assessment and manage HMRC’s relationship with Lionsgate.
+As the Group is a large business, Her Majesty’s Revenue and Customs (“HMRC”) has appointed a Customer Compliance Manager (“CCM”) to coordinate HMRC’s risk assessment and manage HMRC’s relationship with Lionsgate.

-We strive to be fully transparent when engaging with our CRM and other HMRC tax personnel.
-The Group is in regular contact with the CRM.
+We strive to be fully transparent when engaging with our CCM and other HMRC tax personnel.
+The Group is in regular contact with the CCM.
 We update HMRC on a regular basis about developments in our UK business, and raise material tax issues prospectively when necessary to ensure compliance with UK law.

 Lions Gate seeks clearances from HMRC when appropriate regarding the UK tax treatment of changes in our business and applicable law.
 We timely respond to HMRC questions and provide complete information requested in a collaborative, cooperative manner.